ktbyers/netmiko/VENDOR.md

-Note, you will also need to update the setup.py file if you are adding a completely new package.
+Note, you will also need to update the 'packages' section of 'setup.py' file if you are adding a completely new package.